Song Ji-hyo: 2006–2009: Rising popularity

 Song made her television debut in the romantic comedy, Princess Hours (2006), where she played a ballet dancer who dreams to be a ballerina.
 The series became hit across Asia, contributing to the Korean Wave.
 In the same year, she played the role of Lady Ye So-ya, the first wife of Jumong and the mother of King Yuri in the historical television series Jumong (2006).
 The series was a commercial hit, receiving the highest viewership ratings of all the Korean dramas that aired in 2006.
 Song experienced a rise in popularity and was nominated for Best New Actress in the TV category at the 43rd Baeksang Arts Awards for her performance.

 The following year, Song starred as a swimming champion who has a painful past in the comedy film Sex Is Zero 2 (2007), the sequel to Sex Is Zero (2002) opposite Im Chang-jung.
 She also co-hosted SBS' music show Inkigayo, with Heechul of Super Junior from November 11, 2007, to May 4, 2008.
-Song then portrayed the role of Queen in Yoo Ha's film A Frozen Flower (2008), alongside Jo In-sung and Joo Jin-mo.
+Song then portrayed the role of Queen in Yoo Ha's film A Frozen Flower (2008), alongside Zo In-sung and Joo Jin-mo.
 The film became one of the highest-grossing films of 2008, and led to increased recognition for Song.
 She later commented about the film and her nude scenes, "When I decided to do this film, nudity was not the central issue.
 How much I expose is not important to me; I thought without that scene, it would be difficult to portray the subtle changes in emotion.
 What mattered to me at the time was working on my facial expressions apart from the posture that the director wanted me to convey".